StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 -
 Hardpoint Domination:

 * Grunts will (kind of) push the objective.
 The AI is still a work-in-progress.
 As a player, you will cap points slightly faster than in the base game.
-Enemies will capture points much faster than yours.
+Enemies will capture points much faster.
 You must clear a point of all enemies before capturing can begin.
 A single Titan is enough to override any Grunts/player if it gets inside the capture zone.

 Capture the Flag: